 When to see a healthcare provider

+Vaginal discharge is a perfectly normal (and healthy!) bodily function, and it’s normal for the color, consistency, and quantity to change throughout your menstrual cycle.
 That said, different infections can affect normal vaginal discharge.
 Any sudden and unusual change to your vaginal discharge could be a sign of bacterial vaginosis, a yeast infection, or a sexually transmitted infection.

 Types of abnormal discharge to look out for include:

 Any of these signs could indicate a shift in the natural balance in your vaginal microbiome.
-Paying attention to the changes in your vaginal discharge throughout your menstrual cycle can provide valuable insights into your reproductive health.
+Paying attention to the changes in your vaginal discharge throughout your menstrual cycle can provide valuable insights into your vaginal health.

 Keeping track of the color, consistency, and amount of discharge can help you better understand your body’s natural rhythms and identify any irregularities early on.